St. Paul's Choir School

-St. Paul's Choir School is a Catholic choir school located at St. Paul’s Church, Harvard Square in Cambridge, Massachusetts.
-Founded in 1963, by Theodore Marier, the middle school for boys in third through eighth grades is the only boys' choir school in the United States of America affiliated with the Roman Catholic Church, and one of the few church-affiliated choir schools in the United States.
+St. Paul's Choir School is a choir school located at St. Paul’s Church, Harvard Square in Cambridge, Massachusetts.
+Founded in 1963, by Theodore Marier, the middle school for boys in third through eighth grades is the only boys' choir school in the United States of America affiliated with the Catholic Church, and one of the few church-affiliated choir schools in the United States.
 The Choir School educates and trains the choirboys who sing soprano in the choir of St. Paul's, a choir of boys and men.
 The choir sings for liturgical services at St. Paul's Church and performs primarily in and around the Boston area.
 It is located within the Archdiocese of Boston.

 Choir

 St. Paul's Choir is a traditional church choir of boys and men.
 The choir is composed of boys in grades 5-8 who attend St. Paul's Choir School, and men who are auditioned from local music schools such as Longy, New England Conservatory, and Boston Conservatory.
 Boys have been singing at St. Paul's since the church was built in 1923, and the choir has built a reputation for singing church music from Gregorian chant to contemporary works.
 Chiefly a liturgical choir, the boys have also appeared with numerous orchestras in and around Boston, and the full choir is in frequent demand to sing at concerts, weddings and funerals throughout the year.